restatedev/examples/typescript/README.md

 This directory contains Restate examples using the Typescript SDK.

+## Common patterns

+- A collection of [common patterns](patterns) you encounter when developing distributed applications.

 ## Starter examples

 - [Hello World - AWS Lambda](hello-world-lambda): A simple example of how you can run a Restate service on AWS Lambda.